porsager/postgres/README.md

 `.listen` returns a promise which resolves once the `LISTEN` query to Postgres completes, or if there is already a listener active.

 ```js
 await sql.listen('news', payload => {
   const json = JSON.parse(payload)
   console.log(json.this) // logs 'is'
 })
 ```

-Notify can be done as usual in sql, or by using the `sql.notify` method.
+Notify can be done as usual in SQL, or by using the `sql.notify` method.
 ```js
 sql.notify('news', JSON.stringify({ no: 'this', is: 'news' }))
 ```

 ## Realtime subscribe